 Staging Sites vs. Local Development Environments

-Cloning your production site to a staging site allows you to test WordPress, theme and plugin updates before implementing them on your live site.
+Cloning your production site to a staging site lets you test WordPress, theme, and plugin updates before deploying them to your live site.
 It also allows you to add new plugins and try out new Avada features or content without any concern about how they might affect the live site.
 When you are happy with the staging site, you can simply deploy that to the live site, and you’re good to go.

-So staging sites have a very specific purpose, and are usually on the same server and directly connected to the live site for easy deployment.
-You can have a local staging site, but deployment is not as easy, and if the local server configuration is different to the live one, there’s no guarantee that it would work correctly when pushed to the live site.
+So staging sites have a very specific purpose and are usually on the same server as the live site, making deployment easier.
+You can use a local staging site, but deployment isn’t as easy, and if the local server configuration differs from the live one, there’s no guarantee it will work correctly when pushed to the live site.

 For privacy reasons YouTube needs your permission to be loaded.

-For example, if you see a particular design feature on one of the prebuilts, you can just import that prebuilt, and see how it’s built.
-With Cross domain copying, you can even just copy and paste the feature to your live site.
+With a single Avada license, you can not only run your live site but also have an associated staging site for your convenience.
+How you use the Staging Site is, of course, up to you.
+For example, if you see a particular design feature on one of the Avada Prebuilt Websites, you can import that site and see how it’s built.
+With cross-domain copying, you can even just copy and paste the feature to your live site.

 Another huge benefit is being able to use the Avada Setup Wizard.
-You can create a new site and explore how the Setup Wizard creates multiple Layouts and Layout sections, how it creates and populates WooCommerce shop pages, and how it uses a range of post cards to display the dummy content on the features selected.
+You can create a new site and explore how the Setup Wizard creates multiple Layouts and Layout sections, creates and populates WooCommerce shop pages, and use the Avada Post Cards Element to display the dummy content for the selected features.
 This alone is a solid reason to have a local development area.

 For privacy reasons YouTube needs your permission to be loaded.